Grand Junction Offers Visitors Unexpected Adventure and Bounty

 - 2021 USA BMX Grand Mesa Nationals, June 25-27: Held ad Grand Valley BMX, this three-day competition will feature some of the top BMX riders in the country.

-- Celebrating the Harvest: A number of festivals and events celebrate the bountiful agriculture of the Grand Valley.
+- Celebrating the Harvest: A number of festivals and events celebrate the bountiful agriculture of the local area.
 The Grand Junction "Market on Main" Farmer's Market is slated to return Thursdays from June 24 - September 29.
 Fields of lavender bloom in the area each summer before being harvested for use in culinary and medicinal applications, as well as aromatherapy.
 The Lavender Festival Returns to the Grand Junction Area June 25-27.
-Palisade is famous for its peach orchards, and the annual Palisade Peach Festival to be held August 19-21 is an excellent way to taste the bounty.
+The annual Palisade Peach Festival to be held August 19-21 is an excellent way to taste the bounty.
 As Colorado’s wine country, the area features more than 30 wineries and tasting rooms.
 Colorado Mountain Winefest returns September 18-19 for its 30th anniversary.

 - The Grand Mesa: Among Grand Junction's spectacular red cliffs and winding canyons, visitors will see the 11,000-foot Grand Mesa, the world’s largest flat-top mountain, which boasts more than 300 lakes.
 Experience varied terrains by traversing Highway 65 (the Grand Mesa National Scenic and Historic Byway).
 At 350,000 acres, the Mesa is also graced with deep forests of aspens set against Colorado pine, spruce and fir, affording great locales for camping, fishing, ATVing and more.
 For hiking enthusiasts, Crag Crest Trail offers the perfect high alpine hike atop the spine of the Mesa.